kappanjoe/Inky-Frame-Task-List/README.md

 # Task List for [Inky Frame](https://shop.pimoroni.com/products/inky-frame-5-7)
 Task List is a user-made (i.e., very unofficial) setup for Inky Frame which syncs your Today list from Things 3 on Mac to the Inky Frame through the internet.
-It can also be configured to use a local server or even potentially ad-hoc but I'll leave that to you, dear user. ;) Most of the code was written in Python.
-The setup currently also uses Shortcuts to simplify the Mac side of things.
+Adept users should be able to easliy customize it to run adhoc or on a local server.
+On the Mac side, a Launch Agent runs a Shortcut  on a 30 min. interval to grab the task list from Things 3 and upload the data to an API Endpoint (with authorization).
+On the Inky Frame side, the unit calls the same API endpoint (with auth.) on a 30 min. interval to download the most recent version of the tasks.

 ## Necessary Tools